 Intravenous Immunoglobulin (IVIG)

-IVIG is used for certain rheumatologic diseases including Kawasaki’s disease in children.
-It also may be employed in the treatment of inflammatory muscle diseases including dermatomyositis, polymyositis, and juvenile dermatomyositis.
-It may be used for very low platelet counts (idiopathic thrombocytopenic purpura) in those with systemic lupus erythematosus.
-It can be useful in the treatment of several other conditions of immunodeficiency as well.
+IVIG is used for many autoimmune conditions such as Kawasaki’s disease in children, dermatomyositis, polymyositis, and juvenile dermatomyositis, systemic lupus erythematosus.
+Additionally, it can be useful in the treatment of conditions of immunodeficiency as well.

 How to Take It

-IVIG is given as an intravenous infusion (through the vein in the arm), which takes several hours to complete.
-Frequency of infusions vary according to the patient’s need.
-It may be given as a one-time infusion (such as for Kawasaki’s disease).
-For other diseases, it may be given from anywhere between one to five days on a monthly basis.
-Frequency and duration of infusions depend on the underlying disease and the clinical course.
+IVIG is given as an intravenous infusion (through the vein in the arm) or subcutaneous (under the skin).
+The infusion may be given as a one-time dose, or it may be given from anywhere between one to five days monthly.
+Frequency and duration of infusions depend on the condition being treated.
 IVIG can take several weeks to fully take effect.
 The dosing of IVIG also varies dependent on the condition being treated, but usually is based on body weight.
-In these diseases, IVIG therapy generally involves the use of 2 g/kg administered over either two or five consecutive days.

 Side Effects

-The majority of people do well with IVIG, experiencing only minor side effects.
-IVIG may cause infusion reactions, which may present as fevers, chills, flushing, rash, muscle aches, and nausea.
+Most people do well with the therapy, experiencing only minor side effects.
+IVIG may cause infusion reactions, which may present, as fevers, chills, flushing, rash, muscle aches, and nausea.
 Headaches are also relatively common.
 These are generally not severe and improve with analgesics and antihistamines.

 Rarely, IVIG may cause aseptic meningitis (inflammation of the lining of the brain without an infection).
 The use of medications like steroids, non-steroidal anti-inflammatories (NSAIDs), acetaminophen, and diphenhydramine, and staying well hydrated can help to prevent these complications.
-Among patients who have certain forms of IgA deficiency, a severe allergic reaction to IVIG can occur.
+Rarely, an allergic reaction to IVIG can occur.

-In formulations of IVIG with a high sugar content, the sugar level in the blood may be affected transiently following an infusion.
+Additionally, the sugar level in the blood may be increased following an infusion.
 This can often be avoided by slowing down the infusions and hydrating the body well.

-Additionally, because the medication has a large volume, it may worsen heart failure and may cause the blood pressure to be elevated temporarily.
+Additionally, because the medication is given with a large volume of liquid, it may worsen heart failure and may cause the blood pressure to increase temporarily.
 IVIG also increases the risk for blood clots slightly when given in high doses.

 Tell Your Rheumatology Provider